Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: introduction

 In this work, we present a graph coloring approach to pliable index coding.
-A \textit{conflict-free coloring} of a hypergraph is an assignment of labels to its vertices so that each edge of the graph contains at least one vertex which has a label distinct from others.
+A \textit{conflict-free coloring} of a hypergraph is an assignment of labels to its vertices so that each hyperedge of the hypergraph contains at least one vertex which has a label distinct from others.
 Conflict-free colorings were introduced by Even et al. in \cite{even2003conflict}, motivated by a problem of frequency assignment in wireless communications.
 Since then, it has been extensively studied in the context of general hypergraphs, hypergraphs induced by neighborhoods in graphs, hypergraphs induced by simple paths in a graph, hypergraphs that naturally arise in geometry, etc. See \cite{smorodinsky2013conflict} for a survey on conflict-free colorings.

-Any PICOD problem can be equivalently represented using a hypergraph ${\cal H}$ with the vertices representing the messages, and the request-sets as hyperedges.
-We show that the conflict-free coloring (and several other new variants) of this hypergraph then give rise to achievability schemes for PICOD.
-Using this connection, we show that $O(\log^2 \Gamma)$ transmissions are sufficient for any PICOD problem, where $\Gamma$ is a parameter associated with the intersection between edges of the PICOD hypergraph.
-This result improves over known achievability results listed above for some parameter ranges.
+Any PICOD problem can equivalently be represented using a hypergraph with the vertices representing the messages, and the request-sets as hyperedges.
+We show that conflict-free colorings (and its variants) of this hypergraph give rise to achievability schemes for PICOD.